Quantum-Assisted Support Vector Regression

-Following the standard 80:20 rule in machine learning, we perform training and testing of these models using 100 and 25 LFW images, respectively.
-On applying the quantum-assisted landmark-detection model on an example LFW test image, we observe that the predicted positions of four landmarks, namely eyes and mouth corners, are in good agreement with their corresponding true values, whereas the detection of the nose tip failed according to the standard failure threshold~\cite{CUS13}.
-We observe that over all the 25 test images, these three models show, on average, equivalent efficacy within statistical variations.
-Although we observe a slight advantage of the quantum-assisted model, we interpret this advantage as a statistical fluctuation and not a quantum advantage, as is claimed for similar works~\cite{LFRL18, WWDM20}.
+These three FLD models are trained using a dataset of 100 LFW images.
+On applying the quantum-assisted FLD model on an example LFW image, we observe that the predicted positions of four landmarks, namely eyes and mouth corners, are in good agreement with their corresponding true values, whereas the detection of the nose tip failed according to the standard failure threshold~\cite{CUS13}.
+Based on their average performances from a 5-fold cross-validation on 125 LFW images, the three FLD models are equivalent within statistical variations.
+Although the hybrid technique and SA perform comparably, the hybrid optimisation is about $75\times$ faster than the classical optimisation.
+Nevertheless, the \texttt{scikit-learn}'s SVR is much faster than the other two implementations, which employ global optimisation as compared to a gradient-based optimiser used in \texttt{scikit-learn}.
+With further inspection, we observe that the hybrid technique frequently yields lower values for the SVR objective function as compared to those obtained by SA.
+This slight advantage can be attributed partly to quantum annealing.
+On the other hand, \texttt{scikit-learn}'s gradient-based method tends to find even lower objective values than the annealing-based methods because with QUBO encoding of the real-valued optimisation problem, the search space gets degraded for the annealing-based methods.